siratama/FlashToPhysicsObjectParser/README.md

 	//degree: -55.704...
 	//radian: -0.9721...

-プロパティ名を設定していないシンボルは getAnonymousPhysicsObjectSet メソッドで取得可能です。
+The symbol which has not set up the property name is gettable by getAnonymousPhysicsObjectSet method.

 	var anonymousSet = flashToPhysicsObjectParser.getAnonymousPhysicsObjectSet(sampleBox);
 	for(anonymousPhysicsObject in anonymousSet)
 		trace(anonymousPhysicsObject);

-## 正円 Circle の設定

-矩形 Box と設定方法はほぼ同じのため、説明は省略します。

-## 頂点座標の集合体 Polygon の設定
+---
+## How to parse a perfect circle

+Since it is the same, a rectangle and the setting method are omitted.

+---
+## How to parse vertices(Polygon)

-### オーサリングルール
+### Authoring Rule

-頂点座標となるムービークリップ名は、デフォルトでは「p」+「数字」の 0 から始まる連番にする必要があります。詳しくは sample/fla/assets.fla ファイル内　sample/polygon/SamplePolygon ムービークリップをご参考ください。
+It is necessary to make the vertex MovieClip name into the consecutive numbers which begin from 0 of a 'p'+'number'.
+For details, please refer to sample/polygon/SamplePolygon MovieClip in sample/fla/assets.fla file.

 ![polygon rule](document/polygon.png)

-頭文字「p」の文字は、PhysicsPolygon クラス内 VERTEX_MOVIE_CLIP_HEAD_NAME に定義しています。
+Initial 'p' is defined as VERTEX_MOVIE_CLIP_HEAD_NAME in PhysicsPolygon class.

 	public static var VERTEX_MOVIE_CLIP_HEAD_NAME:String = "p";

-以下のように変更する事が可能です。
+It can change as follows.

 	PhsycsPolygon.VERTEX_MOVIE_CLIP_HEAD_NAME = "a";

-ムービークリッププロパティ名のルールから、頭文字として英文字をかならず設定する必要があります。

-### 頂点座標クラス変換

-FlashToPhysicsObjectParser.getPhysicsObject メソッドの戻り値を cast して PhysicsPolygon として取得します。
+It is necessary to make the initial into an English character from the property name rule of a MovieClip.

+### Conversion of vertex class

+The return value of FlashToPhysicsObjectParser.getPhysicsObject method is cast and it gets as PhysicsPolygon.

 	var polygon:PhysicsPolygon =
 		cast flashToPhysicsObjectParser.getPhysicsObject(samplePolygon, samplePolygon.flipper);

-PhysicsPolygon クラスは、頂点座標 Point(flash.geom.Point or createjs.easeljs.Point)クラスのの配列 vertices を所持しています。
+The PhysicsPolygon class has the arrangement vertices of a vertex Point(flash.geom.Point or createjs.easeljs.Point) class.

 	public var vertices(default, null):Array<Point>;

-物理演算ライブラリ Box2D や Nape から頂点座標を利用するためには、Point クラスを B2Vec2(Box2D) or Vec2(Nape) クラスに変換する必要があります。 変換を行うには PhysicsPolygon.convertVertices メソッドを利用します。Array<Point\> を Array<B2Vec2\> or Array<Vec2\> に変換できます。
+In order to use vertex from physics engine library Box2D or Nape, it is necessary to convert a Point class into B2Vec2(Box2D) or Vec2(Nape) class.
+PhysicsPolygon.convertVertices method is used in order to convert.
+Array<Point\> is convertible for Array<B2Vec2\> or Array<Vec2\>.

 	var vertices:Array<B2Vec2> = polygon.convertVertices(B2Vec2); //Box2D
 	//var vertices:Array<Vec2> = polygon.convertVertices(Vec2); //Nape

-## 物理演算ライブラリ Nape 使用例

-Nape で実際に PhysicsObject を利用してみる例となります。この記述例はサンプルファイルにはありません。
+---
+## The example of use of physics engine library Nape

+It is an example using PhysicsObject using Nape.
+This example is not in a sample file.

 ### Box